Paperback | $38.00 Text | £26.95 | ISBN: 9780262540537 | 400 pp. | 6 x 9 in | March 1989

 The Intentional Stance

-How are we able to understand each other in our daily interactions?
-Through the use of such "folk" concepts as belief, desire, intention, and expectation, Daniel Dennett asserts in this first full scale presentation of a theory of intentionality that he has been developing for almost twenty years.
-We adopt a stance, a predictive strategy of interpretation that presupposes the rationality of the people - or other entities - we are hoping to understand and predict.
+How are we able to understand and anticipate each other in everyday life, in our daily interactions?
+Through the use of such "folk" concepts as belief, desire, intention, and expectation, asserts Daniel Dennett in this first full-scale presentation of a theory of intentionality that he has been developing for almost twenty years.
+We adopt a stance, he argues, a predictive strategy of interpretation that presupposes the rationality of the people—or other entities—we are hoping to understand and predict.